Naxdy/latency-slider-de/README.md

 #### Is this mod compatible with the VSync mod?

 The VSync mod, aka "1 frame less delay", aka `less-delay` is compatible with this mod.
-I maintain a repo for that one as well, over here: https://github.com/xNaxdy/less-delay
+I maintain a repo for that one as well, over here: https://github.com/Naxdy/less-delay

+#### Is this mod compatible with the Ultimate Training Modpack?

+Yesn't.
+Both Latency Slider DE and the Ultimate Training Modpack attempt to hook the game's `draw` function, by trying to find its signature.
+The thing is, once one of the mods hooks that function, its signature changes, so whichever mod is loaded _second_ will fail to find that function.
+Therefore, if Latency Slider DE detects that you have Ultimate Training Modpack installed, it will display a warning message letting you know that it will run with reduced functionality in order to avoid crashing the game, making it so that it will not be able to display the input latency on the character select screen in Elite Smash.

+It will, however, remain fully functional otherwise (including applying your selected latency in all online modes), and you will still be able to select your desired latency in arenas, as well as adjust it "blindly" on any CSS.

 #### Is this mod compatible with [insert other mod here]?

 Don't know, don't care.
 SSBU modding is kind of like chemistry, except you don't know the chemicals you're using.
 Any concoction has the chance to blow up in your face.
 The answer is: Try it.
 If it works, great.
 If not, you'll have to pick which mod you want enabled.

 I _highly_ suggest using a mod manager of some sort to enable / disable mods as you need, to avoid potential complications.

+There's also the `liblatency_slider_classic.nro` version of the plugin, which is a more barebones build, closer in functionality of the original latency slider (with the exception that it too works in all online modes).
+Because it is more barebones, there's a higher chance that it may work together with mods that present issues with the mainline latency slider.

 Unfortunately I can't really invest any time into ensuring that latency-slider-de is compatible with each and every mod out there.
 However, if you submit a PR that improves compatibility with other mods, I will happily accept it!